top of page

 • MFA in poetry

-• 70+ individual poem publication credits
+• 100+ individual poem, essay, and story publication credits

 Bio